sdupadhyay/sdupadhyay/README.md

     🌱 I’m currently looking for an opportunity as a Full Stack Web Developer ⚡ I'm a passionate software developer
-    🔭 I’m currently learning React and practicing Data Structure and Algorithm 😎 I love to solve puzzles and play cricket.
+    🔭 I’m currently learning React and practicing Data Structure and Algorithm 😎 I love to solve puzzles.
     ❤️ You can reach me at sumit.upadhyay108@gmail.com

 ## Connect with me: